What Can You Sell to Make Money?

 Then came the realization that if I used greenscreen I needed video editing software.
 I took the plunge and bought Final Cut Pro X, which is likely more than I needed, but I reminded myself that I plan to shoot many more videos.
 Then came the challenge of learning how to use it.
 My friend Doug Woolgar gave me some great video clips to learn the software and I took a lesson from Westworld Computers in Edmonton.

-After some initial problems, the video editing process went smoothly and I loaded my clips into Kajabi and built some landing pages.
-I had an online media training video series ready to go and available for anyone around the world to download and watch (for $97US).
+After some initial problems, the video editing process went smoothly and I had my media training video series ready to go and available for sale.

 What Happens Happens